Updated Alfa Romeo Tonale 2026 Finally Earns Its Badge On The Hood | Review

 Fuel Economy: 21 city / 29 highway / 24 combined (EPA estimate)

-Cargo Volume: 27 cubic feet behind the second row
+Cargo Volume: 27 cu ft behind second row

 Towing Capacity: 2,000 lbs

-*Manufacturer data, **Price does not include a $1,995 delivery fee
+*Manufacturer data, **Price does not include $1,995 destination charge

 No, this isn’t some Tonale Quadrifoglio.
-It’s not exceptionally fast either, and if you choose a car purely by power figures, there are alternatives with higher numbers and louder claims.
+It isn’t exceptionally fast either, and if you choose a car solely based on power figures, there are alternatives with higher numbers and flashier claims.
 But after a week behind the wheel, I realized something strange was happening.
 I kept making up errands.
 Need milk?
 Alfa.
 Need coffee?
 Alfa.
 Don’t need anything?
 Suddenly, the long way home seemed like a fantastic idea.
 Read on to find out why.

 The Tonale was never outright ugly.
-It didn’t look as close to the concept as many hoped, but it still turned heads.
-Alfa’s problem was to create something attractive enough without fully delivering on drivers’ expectations for handling.
-For 2026, the styling changes don’t reinvent the crossover, but they refine it and add a touch of historical flair.
+It didn’t look as close to the concept as many had hoped, but it still turned heads.
+Alfa’s problem was creating something attractive enough without fully delivering on drivers’ expectations for handling.
+For 2026, the styling changes don’t reinvent the crossover, but they refine it and add some historical flair.

-The front end looks sharper and more mature.
+The front looks sharper and more mature.
 The grille, a direct reference to the 33 Stradale supercar, has a stronger presence without looking overly styled, and the updated rear lighting is particularly appealing at night.
-It feels like Alfa is no longer trying to prove something, but rather a design team confident enough to be bolder.
+It feels like Alfa is no longer trying to prove something, but rather, the design team is confident enough to be bolder.

 The three-spoke wheels remain one of the coolest details in the segment.
-The classic Alfa “phone dials” have become part of the brand’s identity, and on this particular car, they look almost like carbon from a distance, though they aren’t.
-Enthusiasts will notice.
+Alfa’s classic “telephone dials” have become part of the brand’s identity, and on this particular car, they almost look like carbon from a distance, though they aren’t.
+Enthusiasts notice this.

-And while buyers in this segment often prioritize practical matters over emotional ones, the Tonale still manages to look special when you approach it in a parking lot.
+And while buyers in this segment often prioritize practicality over emotion, the Tonale still manages to look special when you approach it in a parking lot.
 There are quirks too, because, well, it’s an Alfa Romeo.

-For example, the rear doors have an odd shape, where the upper glass protrudes outward near the roofline.
+For example, the rear doors have an odd shape, with the upper glass protruding outward near the roofline.
 Imagine a small wing attached to the top corner of the door.
-If you open them carelessly, there’s a very real chance of hitting yourself and immediately wondering why no one warned you.
-Ask me how I know.
+If you open them carelessly, there’s a very real chance of hitting yourself and immediately asking why no one warned you.
+Ask me how I know this.

 Interior: A Split Personality

-The massive aluminum shift paddles remain one of my favorite details in any car under six figures.
+The massive aluminum shift paddles remain one of my favorite features in any car costing under six figures.
 Not fake metal.
 Real metal.
-It matters.
+That matters.
 Every time your fingers touch them, even if you’re not changing gears, they create a sense of occasion.
-It’s a small thing, but it greatly impacts the overall experience.
+It’s a small detail, but it hugely impacts the overall impression.

 Other details also deserve praise.
 Alfa has embossed its logo on the wireless charging pad.
-It’s subtle but thoughtful.
-Physical climate controls have also been retained and deserve applause in today’s touchscreen-obsessed world.
-They are easy to find, easy to use, and they actually work.
+It’s subtle, but thoughtful.
+The physical climate controls have also survived and deserve applause in today’s touchscreen-obsessed world.
+They’re easy to find, easy to use, and they actually work.

-Unfortunately, not all touchpoints are so successful.
-The steering wheel switches feel cheaper than expected.
+Unfortunately, not all touch points are so successful.
+The switches on the steering wheel feel cheaper than expected.
 The gear selector itself lacks weight.
-Some plastic elements in the cabin and on top of the dashboard don’t quite scream Italian luxury.
+Some plastic elements in the cabin and on the top of the dashboard don’t exactly scream Italian luxury.
 But context matters.
 This isn’t a $70,000 SUV.
-In fact, that’s what makes this car interesting.
+In fact, this is what makes this car interesting.

-Many people, seeing the Alfa Romeo badge, assume they are looking at something much more expensive than it really is.
-The Tonale still carries that premium perception, despite costing about the same as many fully loaded mass-market crossovers.
+Many people, seeing the Alfa Romeo badge, assume they’re looking at something much more expensive than it actually is.
+The Tonale still carries that premium perception, despite costing about as much as many fully loaded mainstream crossovers.

-The infotainment system also feels a bit small by modern standards.
-Personally, I struggled to care about this, as this car clearly prioritizes driving over screen size, and the system itself works perfectly well.
+The infotainment system also seems a bit small by modern standards.
+Personally, I found it hard to care, as this car clearly prioritizes driving over screen size, and the system itself works perfectly well.

-Rear-seat passengers might have more complaints.
-Legroom is adequate at best, and the roofline slopes so aggressively that the back seats can feel cramped.
-Taller passengers will notice immediately.
-Interestingly, Alfa has given rear passengers upholstery and materials similar to those up front.
+Rear seat passengers might have more complaints.
+Legroom is marginal at best, and the roofline slopes so aggressively that the back seats can feel cramped.
+Taller passengers will notice this immediately.
+Interestingly, Alfa has still given rear passengers upholstery and materials similar to those used in the front.
 It’s a nice touch, as many automakers treat the second row as an afterthought.

 Behind the seats, you’ll find 27 cubic feet of cargo space.
 It’s not huge, but more than enough for most things.
 Have you seen how truly spacious cars drive?
 The compromise is worth it.
 Speaking of how this thing drives…